WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Experiments and Results

 \subsection{Model Performance}

-To further assess the quality of hints, we analyze how well LLMs can automatically generate hints for questions.
-We use the open-source LLaMA models: LLaMA-3.1-8b, LLaMA-3.1-70b, and LLaMA-3.1-405b~\cite{2024arXiv240721783D}, and GPT-4~\cite{2023arXiv230308774O} as the most powerful closed-source LLM for comparison.
+To further assess the quality of hints in our dataset, we analyze how well LLMs can automatically generate hints for input questions.
+We use the open-source LLaMA models: LLaMA-3.1-8b, LLaMA-3.1-70b, and LLaMA-3.1-405b~\cite{2024arXiv240721783D}, and GPT-4~\cite{2023arXiv230308774O}.

-To explore different scenarios, we finetune\footnote{We perform model finetuning using the API functions available on together.ai} LLaMA-3.1-8b and LLaMA-3.1-70b on the training subset of the \datasetname dataset to evaluate the LLMs' capabilities in hint generation when trained specifically on this task.
+To explore different scenarios, we finetune\footnote{We perform model finetuning using the API functions available on together.ai.} LLaMA-3.1-8b and LLaMA-3.1-70b on the train subset of the \datasetname dataset to evaluate the LLMs' capabilities in hint generation when trained specifically on this task.
 For each question, we assign a hint as the target during the finetuning process.
 As a result of this learning strategy, during the inference stage, the finetuned model is prompted to generate one hint for each question.

-We consider two finetuning approaches: answer-aware and answer-agnostic.
+We consider two finetuning approaches depending on whether the answer is or is not used in the input to LLMs: \texttt{Answer-Aware} and \texttt{Answer-Agnostic}.
 Given that LLMs typically handle most knowledge questions correctly, the answer-agnostic approach might be sufficient for generating hints.
-Besides, users generally do not know the answers to their questions when seeking hints.
-However, the answer-aware approach has its own advantages, too, such as in educational contexts where a teacher might use it to collect materials for class preparation.
+Besides, users generally do not know the answers to the questions for which they need hints.
+However, the answer-aware approach still has its own use, such as in educational contexts where a teacher might wish to collect materials for class preparation.
 Due to the importance of both approaches, we chose to investigate fine-tuning of the LLMs in these two distinct scenarios.
 We found that shorter prompts were more effective in achieving the desired task.
-Longer, more detailed instructions often led to the model disregarding the key goal, i.e., generating hints, and instead focusing on irrelevant details.
+Longer, more detailed instructions often led to the model disregarding the key goal of generating hints, and instead focusing on irrelevant details.
 In contrast, shorter prompts increased the likelihood of successful task completion.
 After experimenting, we opted for the following prompt as the system prompt:

 Two distinct user prompts were employed to generate hints within a zero-shot learning strategy.
 Assuming a question $q$ as an input, the answer-agnostic prompt was `\emph{Give me the best hint for this question: $q$'}.
 The answer-aware prompt included the answer $a$ as follows: `\emph{Give me the best hint for this question: $q$?
-The answer for the question is $a$}'.
+The answer to the question is $a$}'.